 The Lancet saw a response to these experimental results from GlaxoSmithKline (GSK) two weeks later.
 This response clearly demonstrates GSK was aware of the possibility that NDMA could be formed when ranitidine was exposed to human gastric fluid.

-By 1987, many studies had demonstrated that ranitidine had a problem with carcinogenic nitroso compounds.
-A lawsuit claims GSK responded to these studies with a “rigged” study that found no NDMA in the gastric contents of people who took ranitidine.
+By 1987, many studies had demonstrated that ranitidine-containing products, like Zantac, had a problem with carcinogenic nitroso compounds.
+A lawsuit claims GSK responded to these studies with a “rigged” study that found no NDMA in the gastric contents of people who used ranitidine medication, such as Zantac.
 The lawsuit claims all gastric samples containing ranitidine were removed from the study, and that the study failed to use an accurate analytical system.

 “Without the chemical being present in any sample, any degradation into NDMA could not, by design, be observed,” the lawsuit says, claiming GSK knew or should have known that the study was inadequate.